MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/upgrade-field-service.md

 ### Upgrading the mobile configuration tool (Woodford) solution

-To unlock the new capabilities of the updated Field Service Mobile app, you'll need to [download](https://aka.ms/fsmobile-configurator) and [import](https://docs.microsoft.com/en-us/dynamics365/field-service/mobile-faq-latest-version) the latest version of the Mobile Configuration tool (Woodford) solution into your environment.
+To unlock the new capabilities of the updated Field Service Mobile app, you'll then need to [download](https://aka.ms/fsmobile-configurator) and [import](https://docs.microsoft.com/en-us/dynamics365/field-service/mobile-faq-latest-version) the latest version of the Mobile Configuration tool (Woodford) solution into your environment.

 ### Upgrading the mobile project template.

-Installing Field Service Mobile from the Windows Store can allow for automatic upgrades of new versions.
+Finally, you may need to import a new mobile project template

 [Upgrade mobile project](mobile-upgrade-project.md)

-update mobile app FIeld Service Mobile

 ## Resource Scheduling